ollef/ollef.github.io/site/posts/speeding-up-sixty.md

-The change I made [here](https://github.com/ollef/sixty/commit/d5bad6f606450d0a2c8926072e7b4845d982b81f) is to write some `Hashable` instances by hand instead of deriving them, and to add some inlining pragmas.
+The change I made [here](https://github.com/ollef/sixty/commit/d5bad6f606450d0a2c8926072e7b4845d982b81f) is to write some `Hashable` instances by hand instead of deriving them, and to add couple of inlining pragmas.
 This gives a 5 % speedup:

 |                          | Time    | Delta |
 |--------------------------|--------:|------:|